 Scorch Virus

-Blueberry scorch virus (BIScV) is a problematic virus for highbush blueberry in New Jersey, Oregon, Washington and British Columbia.
-The disease is widespread in all the growing regions of BC: Lower Mainland/Fraser Valley, Vancouver Island, Kootenay and Okanagan.
+Blueberry scorch virus (BIScV) is a problematic virus for highbush blueberry in New Jersey, Oregon, Washington, and British Columbia.
+The disease is widespread in all the growing regions of BC: Lower Mainland/Fraser Valley, Vancouver Island, Kootenay, and the Okanagan.
 Scorch virus causes plant damage and eventual death, but does not impact fruit.
 Fruit from affected bushes is safe to eat and poses no risk to consumers.

 Scorch virus infections in blueberry fields throughout BC are reaching a critical point.
 If left unmanaged, this will impact the entire industry, so your immediate action is needed to contain the spread and protect your fields.